 This article will focus on sporadic ER and the chronic form RER, these conditions most commonly affect Thoroughbreds and Standardbreds when in a training regime.

-Although the terminology used is similar sporadic episodes of ER should not be confused with RER, which has a genetic base.
+Although the terminology used is similar sporadic episodes of ER should not to be confused with RER, which has a genetic base.
 A horse experiencing a single episode of sporadic ER, due to a specific environment or management reason, may never suffer another episode and is therefore not chronic or recurring.

 Sporadic cases of ER can be caused by environmental and management issues including;

 Muscle trauma caused by direct or generalized injury to the muscle e.g. a horse getting cast or falling, can result in clinical signs of ER (Table 1), due to the resulting inflammation causing a breakdown of muscle cells.